Infinidat/infinisdk/doc/getting_started.rst

 		>>> pool = system.pools.create()

-.. note:: the *create* shortcut used above is a very thin wrapper around :method:`the create method of the Pool class <infinisdk.infinibox.pool.Pool.create>`.
+.. note:: the *create* shortcut used above is a very thin wrapper around :meth:`the create method of the Pool class <infinisdk.infinibox.pool.Pool.create>`.
 All it does is automatically assign the "right" system to the first argument.

 Object Attributes
 -----------------